mritunjayemail-test/test1/website/source/docs/builders/amazon-ebs.html.md

 -   `instance_type` (string) - The EC2 instance type to use while building the
     AMI, such as `t2.small`.

--   `region` (string) - The name of the region, such as `us-east-1`, in which to launch the EC2 instance to create the AMI.

--   `secret_key` (string) - The secret key used to communicate with AWS.
-[Learn how to set this.](/docs/builders/amazon.html#specifying-amazon-credentials)

 -   `source_ami` (string) - The initial AMI used as a base for the newly created machine. `source_ami_filter` may be used instead to populate this